Salabar86/matebook-14-OpenCore-Hackintosh/readme.md

     - Remove 'VerbStub.kext'

   - config.plist
-    - Using OpenCore Configurator I've opened the original config.plist, make some change (mainly cleanup) and saved.
-The tool help me a lot in this phase because many keys have different format from the original 0.6.5 version.
-Editing all manualy lead to have a lot of problem while in this way all work fine.
+    - Using OpenCore Configurator, I opened the original config.plist, made some changes (mainly cleanup), and saved it.
+The tool helped me a lot in this phase because many keys have different formats from the original 0.6.5 version.
+Editing all manually led to having many problems, while this way everything works fine.

 </details>

-# Change Needed
+# Changes Needed

 The **EFI** is ready to use, you only need to generate your [PlatformInfo](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/coffee-lake-plus.html#platforminfo).

-Like in [ske1996](https://github.com/ske1996/matebook-13and14-OpenCore-Hackintosh) project I use "**MacBookPro15,2**" but for more info I suggest to read [Opencore Guide](https://dortania.github.io/OpenCore-Install-Guide/extras/smbios-support.html).
+As in [ske1996](https://github.com/ske1996/matebook-13and14-OpenCore-Hackintosh) project, I use "**MacBookPro15,2**".
+For more info, I suggest reading the [Opencore Guide](https://dortania.github.io/OpenCore-Install-Guide/extras/smbios-support.html).

 # Installation

-I suggest read [Opencore Guide](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/) for making the USB install disk.
+I suggest reading the [Opencore Guide](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/) to make the USB installation disk.

-Personally I've always used the **Online** procedure and the installation works great both on internal and external disk.
+Personally, I've always used the **Online** procedure, and the installation works great both on the internal and external disk.